MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 	![Available Target Platforms](media/vs-taco-2017-first-app/figure-11.png)

+	> [!NOTE]
-	> **Note:** Deploying to iOS simulators or devices requires access to a Apple Mac configured with Xcode and the Visual Studio remotebuild module.
+	> Deploying to iOS simulators or devices requires access to a Apple Mac configured with Xcode and the Visual Studio remotebuild module.
 Refer to [Visual Studio Tools for Apache Cordova: iOS Guide](ios-guide.md) for guidance on how to configure your development environment for iOS.

 	Next, click the drop-down arrow on the deployment target in the Standard toolbar to see a list of available targets.
 Choose a deployment target from the list and Visual Studio will build the app and deploy it to the selected device, emulator or simulator.